-Some of the millions of Americans looking for jobs are hiding that they have been convicted of driving under the influence of alcohol.
+Some of the millions of Americans looking for jobs with a DUI record are hiding that they have been convicted of driving under the influence of alcohol.
 A DUI conviction remains in the driving record for several years and affects everything from insurance premiums to employment.
 Even individuals convicted of misdemeanor rather than felony DUI may have trouble finding work.

 Employment applications usually include at least one question regarding a criminal record.
 Typically, the applicant must state whether he or she has been convicted of a crime classified as a misdemeanor or felony.
 If this information is not requested via the application, it is usually discovered during a pre-employment background check.
 A DUI conviction will not necessarily prevent a job candidate from being hired but it does not help.